-In Eni there are no differences in gender, religion, nationality, political opinion, sexual orientation, social status, physical ability, medical conditions, family conditions, age or any other irrelevant aspect.
+Eni does not discriminate on the basis of gender, religion, nationality, political opinion, sexual orientation, social status, physical ability, medical condition, family status, age or any other reason.

-These principles are affirmed in the company’s body of regulations and in its corporate governance (Code of Ethics, "Our People" Policy, Declaration of Respect for Human Rights, the Framework Agreement on Industrial Relations, Remuneration Report), as well as in the Mission that inspires its values, with the direct clarification of the Sustainable Development Goals indicators to which the current corporate commitments and those that target future development refer.
-These are based on the qualities of being highly receptive, creative and adaptable, characteristics that the energy transition period demands from our businesses.
+These principles are affirmed in the company’s regulations and its corporate governance (Code of Ethics, ‘Our People’ Policy, Declaration on Respect for Human Rights, the Framework Agreement on Industrial Relations and Remuneration Report), as well as in the mission statement that inspires Eni’s values.
+They are also outlined by the Sustainable Development Goals indicators, to which Eni’s current corporate commitments and future targets are aligned.
+These are based on being highly receptive, creative and adaptable – characteristics that the energy transition period demands from our business.

-The company management has a commitment and ensures the implementation of Inclusion initiatives with the support of a performance management system aimed at achieving improvement objectives in the areas of Human Capital development.
+Eni’s management has committed to ensuring inclusion initiatives are implemented with the support of a target-based performance management system.
 The main targets shared with management in this most recent period relate to:

-- consolidating and growing individual feedback aimed at listening, guiding and improving the contribution of all collaborators,
+- Consolidating and increasing individual feedback aimed at listening, guiding and improving the contribution of all collaborators

-- progressively balancing candidate shortlists during the selection stage and involvement in the development and internal mobility processes;
+- Progressively balancing candidate shortlists during the selection stage and by involving development and internal mobility processes

-- progressively improving indicators relating to female staff turnover , with respect to which the target for 2020 was also declared at the European Round Table
+- Progressively improving female staff turnover indicators, in line with the 2020 target declared at the European Round Table

-- commitment and concrete support for the various initiatives and projects for inclusion and human capital development promoted in the company: female role modelling, mentoring and improving intergenerational communication, dealing with parental leave issues, international reskilling projects, D&I communication initiatives, etc.
+- Providing commitment and concrete support for the various initiatives and projects for inclusion and workforce development promoted within the company, such as female role modelling, mentoring and improving intergenerational communication, support for parents, international reskilling projects, D&I communication initiatives etc.

-The behavioural objectives included on performance target sheets also include the team’s ability to improve value, integration, willingness to change and openness to innovation and diversity: these are the basic foundations of Eni’s model of excellence and personnel assessment parameters at every hierarchical level and are used in all HR management and development processes (including the recruitment and selection stage, training, the process of assessing potential, performance management and feedback processes).
+Behavioural objectives featured on performance target sheets also include: increasing the team’s productivity; integration; willingness to change; and openness to innovation and diversity.
+These are the basic foundations of Eni’s model of excellence and personnel assessment parameters at every level, and are used in all HR management and development processes (including the recruitment and selection stages, training, the assessment of potential, performance management and feedback processes).

-To constantly strengthen the engagement and involvement of Eni's people, the company also carries out periodic surveys to monitor the internal climate specifically focusing on gender, age and regional area, in terms of both involvement and disaggregation of results by diversity dimension.
-The last was held in 2019 with a response rate of 86% (+6 percentage points compared to 2016) and with over 33,000 comments.
-As per results, 83% said they were satisfied working at Eni (+13 percentage points compared to 2016) while the level of engagement moved from 81 to 84%.
-Investment in the continuous listening and feedback process was further increased, through the trial of an Artificial Intelligence platform powered by fast and anonymous surveys able to analyse and process the internal relationship mechanisms of work teams in real time.
-It focused on constant listening to the group's perceptions on integration and leadership to support the continuous improvement of the internal working group relational mechanisms (pilot involving 400 people in 2020 and planned to be extended in 2021).
+To continuously strengthen engagement and involvement, the company carries out periodic internal monitoring surveys with a specific focus on gender, age and region both in terms of participation and results.
+The most recent survey was carried out in 2019 and had a response rate of 86 per cent (+6 percentage points compared to 2016) and attracted more than 33,000 comments.
+According to this survey, 83 percent said they were satisfied working at Eni (+13 percentage points compared to 2016), while participation rose from 81 per cent to 84 per cent.
+Eni has further invested in its continuous listening and feedback process by trialling an artificial intelligence (AI) platform which uses quick and anonymous surveys to analyse internal relationship mechanisms of work teams in real time.
+The trial, which involved 400 people in a pilot in 2020, with plans for a wider launch in 2021, focused on continuous listening to perceptions on integration and leadership to support continued improvement of internal relational mechanisms.

 Zero tolerance against discrimination and harassment

-As stated in the Code of Ethic, Eni is committed in guaranteeing a working environment free from any form of discrimination or abuse by establishing working relationships characterized by fairness, equality, non-discrimination, attention and respect for the dignity of the person.
-At the same time Eni stated that all Eni’s People and third party have the duty to report if someone is not applying, or is about to violate, one of the principles of the Code of Ethics by using one of the Whistleblowing Report Channels in accordance with the "Annex C – Whistleblowing reports received, including anonymously, by Eni SpA and by its subsidiaries in Italy and abroad".
-With regard to whistleblowing reports, in 2019 investigations were completed on 74 files, 11 of which included aspects related to discrimination (7 assertions) or harassment (6 assertions).
-Of 11 cases reported in 2019, three cases of harassment were confirmed by year-end.
+As stated in the Code of Ethics, Eni has committed to ensuring an environment free from any form of discrimination or abuse by establishing working relationships characterised by fairness, equality, non-discrimination, and attention and respect for the dignity of each individual.
+If someone is not applying or is about to violate one of the principles of the Code of Ethics, all individuals working at Eni and third parties have a duty to file a report using one of the Whistleblowing Report Channels in accordance with “Annex C – Whistleblowing reports received, including anonymously, by Eni SpA and by its subsidiaries in Italy and abroad”.

-Furthermore, we have chosen to discuss these issues with our peers both nationally and internationally by joining associations and participating in inter-company initiatives and benchmarks for sharing best practices and identifying common activities in the Diversity & Inclusion field (Valore D, ERT - European Round Table, WEF - World Economic Forum, Industrial ALL Global Unions, ELIS, Fondazione Mondo Digitale, UN Global Compact, etc.).
-This is based on a logic of common growth and progress, not only of that of the single company.
+Eni has chosen to discuss these issues with both national and international peers by joining organisations and participating in inter-company initiatives and benchmarking systems for sharing best practices and identifying common activities in the area of D&I. They include Valore D, the European Round Table (ERT), World Economic Forum (WEF), Industrial ALL Global Unions, ELIS, Fondazione Mondo Digitale and the UN Global Compact, among others.
+This decision was made to help enable collective growth and progress, beyond that of a single company.